 What’s Included in a Typical Digital Transformation Roadmap?

 Many organizations know they need to digitally transform, but don’t know where to start.
 So let’s look beyond the definition of DX to what a digital transformation roadmap can look like.

-The exact details of your digital transformation roadmap will depend on your current capabilities and resources, existing digital technology stack, overarching business strategy and more.
+The exact details of your digital transformation journey will depend on your current capabilities and resources, existing digital technology stack, overarching business strategy and more.
 You should be wary of any company providing an arbitrary list of solutions without looking at your goals and objectives as a logical start point.

 That being said, there are some common technologies and systems implemented during digital transformation that your company may benefit from.
 For example: